-- Lightly cover the bottom 1.5 inch of the stem in rooting hormone.
-Then, burry the cutting 1.5-inches deep in the rooting medium, and pack the medium tightly around the stem so it stands straight.
+- Lightly cover the bottom 1.5 inches of the stem in rooting hormone.
+Then, bury the cutting 1.5 inches deep in the rooting medium, and pack the medium tightly around the stem so it stands straight.
 Keep the leaves off of the soil to prevent rot.

 - Create a mini greenhouse by sealing the pot and cutting inside a large plastic bag, making sure the leaves don’t touch the bag.